 While some reviewers picked up hints of bitterness, the majority call it smooth, naturally sweet, and extremely easy to blend.
 Encha is so confident in its matcha that the mix has a 100 percent money-back guarantee.

 Bags are sold in two sizes, 30 and 60 grams—both of which have handy recipes printed on them.
 The recommended ratio is 2 grams of matcha (1 teaspoon) for 6 to 8 ounces of milk.
-Shake it, whisk it, blend it.
+Shake, whisk, or blend it.
 No matter what, it takes just minutes for a delicious matcha latte.

 Best Budget: PureChimp Matcha Green Tea Powder

 Due to a brief harvest season and select growing regions (not to mention the immense work of cultivating and grinding), matcha powder can get pricey, especially compared to coffee and tea.
-Reliable matcha costs around 75 cents to $1 per gram, but U.K.-based company PureChimp smashes that figure, making it our best budget pick.
-While prices vary, PureChimp's standard jar of matcha costs roughly 30 cents per gram.
+But U.K.-based company PureChimp keeps its prices low, which is why it's our best budget pick.

-On the plus side, all of PureChimp's products are sourced in the Kyoto region of Japan, and the company even sells flavored matcha powders, including Mint, Turmeric, Rooibos, and Lemongrass.
-As an added bonus, 5 percent of profits are donated to charity.
+On the plus side, all of PureChimp's products are sourced in the Kyoto region of Japan, and the company even sells flavored matcha powders, including mint, turmeric, rooibos, and lemongrass.
+As an added bonus, 5 percent of profits are donated to Save The Chimps.

 Best Culinary Grade: Jade Leaf Culinary Matcha